 The Nanaimo Canoe & Kayak Club (NCKC) is refurbishing its Voyageur Canoes in preparation for the 2022-23 Season!

-Call to arms!
-Join others to learn the art of fiberglass boat repairs.
-NCKC is looking for help to restore its historic 25 ft voyageur canoes that are used in a variety of community outreach events and programming, including school field trips, summer camps, regattas, and multiday paddling trips.
-Unfortunately, two of the canoes haven’t been used in several years and are not seaworthy in their current condition.
+NCKC’s 25 ft voyageur canoes have been used in a variety of community outreach events and programming, including school field trips, summer camps, regattas, and multiday paddling trips.

-Over the fall months, dedicated NCKC volunteers have sanded and prepared the canoes for the fiberglass repairs to take place this spring.
-Paul Steele of PMG Heritage Yachts is overseeing this project.
+Dedicated NCKC volunteers have sanded and prepared the canoes for the fiberglass repairs to take place.
+Paul Steele of PMG Heritage Yachts has been overseeing this project.
 NCKC is grateful to have the support, knowledge, and experience that Paul brings to this legacy.
-Volunteers receive a site and equipment safety orientation and are provided with the skills, training, and knowledge to perform this valuable work.
-NCKC is looking for volunteers to complete this project.

 HISTORY OF THE NCKC VOYAGEUR CANOES: